 Why Should You Clean Your Air Conditioner Filter?

 Air conditioners circulate air throughout your home.
 They rely on filters to trap dirt and debris that would otherwise get circulated alongside your fresh air.
 When a filter is clogged, the air conditioner has to work a lot harder to pump air.
-This uses more electricity and reduces your air conditioner’s lifespan.
+This uses more electricity and reduces your air conditioner’s lifespan (here’s how long your AC lasts in Arizona).
 Of course, it also reduces your home’s air quality.

 How Often Should You Clean Your Air Conditioner Filter?